-Natalie scowls in disgust.
-As well you should, love.
-“What did you do with Momma Jones?”
+Natalie scowls in disgust, as well she should.
+“What did you do with Mama Jones?”

-We shift aside, clearing the entrance of the Starbucks as three men approach in search of a late morning fix.
+We shift aside, clearing the Starbucks entrance so a couple of guys can get in for their late morning fix.
 I may have a mean streak a mile wide but I’m not so vile I’d deny anyone their caffeine.
 The men wear orange safety vests and steel-toed boots, and they smell vaguely of fresh asphalt — road maintenance workers, that’s my guess.
-One of them passes us without comment, the second gives us a nod and mutters a greeting, the third slows down to give Natalie a solid ogle.
-Natalie is young, attractive, wears her black hair in a stylish yet flirty asymmetrical bob, and is currently wearing a tight denim skirt that shows off her taut, athletic legs quite nicely.
+The first guy passes us without comment, the other slows down to give Natalie a solid ogle.
+That’s fair; she’s young, cute, and has a great body.
 I’d look too, though I’d like to think I wouldn’t be so skeevy about it.

-“Mmm, dat ass,” he says with a wolfish smile.
-Natalie gives him a withering glare in return.
-The smile vanishes and he scuttles into the coffee shop.
+“Mmm, dat ass,” he says with a hungry smile.
+Natalie shoots him a withering glare in return.
+His grin vanishes and he scuttles into the coffee shop.
 Good call, pal.
 Natalie does not suffer dudebros gladly.